Art 1

 It’s been four years since I incorporated reading and analyzing graphic novels into my high school art curriculum.
 While there have been challenges, I can say with certainty that it has been incredibly beneficial for my students.

-I know some people don’t think of comics as a serious or important medium, but honestly?
-Graphic novels are a powerful way to teach visual literacy, explore symbolism, narrative, and sequential art, and analyze style and creative voice.
+I know some people may not think of comics as a serious or important medium, but graphic novels are a powerful way to teach visual literacy, explore symbolism, narrative, and art analysis.

 In Art 1, we start with the graphic novel adaptation of The Graveyard Book by Neil Gaiman and Almost American Girl by Robin Ha.
 We dive deep into character design, as well as essential aspects of visual storytelling such as page composition, panel pacing, setting, style, and mood.
 I chose The Graveyard Book because it was illustrated by several different artists, which gives students a chance to discuss a variety of styles and techniques.
 And Almost American Girl shows how Robin Ha’s illustration style is informed by her identity and cultural experience.
 Together, these books provide a strong foundation as students begin developing their own drawing and design skills.